Kie-10/Kie-10/README.md

 ## Hi there 👋

+I'm Bon!
+A 1st year IT Student from Central Mindanao University.
+I'm currently 18 years old.
 <!--
 **Kie-10/Kie-10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.